rage/java-programming-fall-19/data/part-1/5-calculating.md

 <!-- Kirjoita ohjelma, joka lukee käyttäjältä kaksi lukua ja tulostaa lukujen summan, lukujen erotuksen, lukujen kertolaskun, ja lukujen jakolaskun.
 Alla on kaksi esimerkkiä ohjelman toiminnasta. -->

-Write a program that reads two numbers from the user and prints their sum, difference, product, and quotient.
-Two examples of the execution of the program are supplied below.
+Write a program that asks the user for two numbers and prints their sum, difference, product, and quotient.
+Two examples of the execution of the program are given below.

 <!-- <sample-output>